dimo414/php-auth/UserManager/README.txt

   ----------

 CURRENT USER INFORMATION
-  The current user's ID, username, and level are stored in the session and are immediatly availible to every webpage.
+  The current user's ID, username, and level are stored in the session and are immediately available to every webpage.
 This information is stored in the $user array.
 If you need additional information about the current user, you must call loadCurUser().
 This will populate the array with all other information on the current user.

 ADDITIONAL METHODS WORTH NOTING logout
     Call logout() and the current user will be logged out and reduced to GUEST permission level. loadCurUser
     To save calls, the current user's extended data is not loaded unless requested.
-The ID, Username, and Level are availible in the $user->user array immediatly.
+The ID, Username, and Level are available in the $user->user array immediately.
 If you need the extended data, like the password hash or any custom attributes being stored, call loadCurUser() to populate the $user->user array with all the current user's information. getUser
     To get information on a user given an ID, you can call $user->getUser($id).
 This will return an associative array of all the details of that user. lookupAttribute